iDream Education at Chintan Shivir on Digital Learning by MHRD

 Moreover, each child is unique and comes from diverse socio-economic, cultural and linguistic background with very varied learning styles.

 This was infact one of the key recommendations made to MHRD to develop an integrated web and app based learning platform.
-When it comes to transforming our government schools, it is critical to deeply understand the psychology of all stakeholders involved and any solution needs to be oriented accordingly.
+When it comes to transforming our government schools, it is critical to deeply understand the psychology of all stakeholders involved and any solution needs to be oriente accordingly.
 Such an integrated platform therefore should have the capability to integrate the best of content available across categories in regional language and be able to work both offline and online.

 Apart from the platform, another key aspect of solution design would be to understand in what forms of hardware should we invest.
 We have seen computer based smart classes not being able to deliver the best value.
 There are strong reasons to believe that smart classes will soon give way to one on one learning.